-You are now able to submit your own ideas to CWAC.
-The council have launched a ‘Walk, Ride Thrive’ campaign and want to hear views and suggestions from residents on how walking and cycling improvements can be made in local areas.
-The tool features an interactive map onto which pins can be placed with suggestions for improvements.
+You are able to submit your own ideas to CWAC.
+The council’s ‘Walk.
+Ride.
+Thrive.’ campaign is still active, enabling you to submit your views and suggestions about the walking and cycling improvements you would like to see in Chester.
+The consultation tool features an interactive map onto which pins can be placed with suggestions for improvements.
 You can access the tool using the link below.
 Note that there is also a survey on the same website which residents are encouraged to complete.

-You can make your suggestions simply by emailing: TransportStrategy@cheshirewestandchester.gov.uk
+You can also make your suggestions simply by emailing: TransportStrategy@cheshirewestandchester.gov.uk

 You may also wish to consider joining the Chester Cycling Campaign.
 This will enable you to join in our electronic discussions and to add your weight to our campaigning activity at this critical time which holds out the promise of a significant change in how we travel within and through the city.

 The Grosvenor Bridge ‘solution’ is terrible, making it decidedly more risky for cyclists with those wands posing an additional risk and motorists oblivious to both the 20mph limit and the need to respect the double white lines.
 Vandals slinging the wands off the bridge improved the situation a bit but the carriageway-mounted supports can still catch out an unwary cyclist.

 Please get rid and find a better solution CWAC.

 Do Chester Cycle Campaign think the shared bus/cycle lanes meet the Chris Boardman 12 year old test ?
 Can you perhaps help us understand why 0.8 miles of cycle lane shared with a bus, taxi and motorbikes will encourage cycling?
 In Upton the bus/cycle lane starts near the Dale Camp and then finishes just before the hospital.
 If the money had instead been given to the Chester Cycle Campaign to implement and trial initiatives, where would you have chosen to spend the money ?